-ADD and ADHD in children is estimated to occur in 3-5% of our school-aged children.
-Some studies show that it affects as many as 8%.
-Children affected can have problems paying attention, concentrating, difficulty following simple instructions, have a need to physically move their body and are very compulsive.
+ADD and ADHD in children is diagnosed in over 6 million or about 9% of school-aged children.
+Children affected can have problems paying attention, difficulty concentrating, difficulty following simple instructions, have a need to physically move their body or are very compulsive.
 Both attention deficit disorder and attention deficit hyperactivity disorder can interfere with school functioning.
 More boys are diagnosed with ADHD than girls.
 Girls might not show the same hyperactivity or impulsivity symptoms as boys which may lead to missed diagnosis in females.

 There are three types of symptoms that tend to correlate with ADD and ADHD in children.
 Some children will have symptoms from all three categories.
 Some will have hyperactivity and impulsivity symptoms but are able to pay attention.
 Those with ADD, do not suffer from the symptom of hyperactivity.

-It is important to remember that many of these symptoms are common to all children and do not necessarily indicate this disorder.
+It is important to remember that many of these symptoms are common to all children and do not necessarily indicate a disorder.
 ADD and ADHD in children are both considered medical conditions and should only be diagnosed by a physician, NOT by your school.
-Due to developmental differences and changes during puberty, is very difficult to diagnosis this disorder under the age of 6 or as a teenager.
+Due to developmental differences and changes during puberty, is very difficult to diagnosis this disorder under the age of 6 or as teenagers.
 It is recommended that children be evaluated for ADD and ADHD between the ages of 6-12 years old.

 ADD and ADHD in children are NOT caused by eating too much sugar, watching TV, having a poor home life or food allergies.
-Studies do show that these disorders can be caused by the following:
+Studies do show that they can be caused by the following:

-ADD and ADHD in children are both more common in boys and are considered childhood developmental disorders.
-Medication and behavior therapy may be recommended.
+ADD and ADHD in children are considered developmental disorders.
+Medication and/or behavior therapy may be recommended.
 Stimulants are often prescribed but they can have mild to serious side effects including decreased appetite, weight loss, sleeping problems and irritability.
 All medications should be monitored by a doctor.

 If you believe that your child's disorder is severe enough to warrant a placement in special education, you can request a special education evaluation.
 Here, you can introduce medical documentation and support from your physician(s).
 The IEP team will review the results of the evaluation, hear from medical personnel as well as from school staff.
 If the team determines that your child’s ADD/ADHD is severely impacting their ability to be successful, the IEP team can agree to qualify your child for special education under the category of “Other Health Impaired”.

-However, the law states that a child must be served in the least restrictive environment.
-IF the IEP team feels the child can be served in regular education with a 504 plan, this should be the first step.
+However, because the law states that a child must be served in the least restrictive environment if the IEP team feels the child can be served in regular education with a 504 plan, this should always be the first step.